Professional Development Grants for Nonprofits

 Networking and Training

-We bring Affiliates together several times a year to provide issue briefings, grow their advocacy skills, and build their capacity.
-Activities include:
+UnidosUS convenes Affiliates to provide nonprofit management training, issue briefings, and advocacy training to build their capacity.
+Activities and events include:

 - UnidosUS Annual Conference